foragerr/gradle-tomcat-plugin/README.md

 ## Usage

-To use the plugin's functionality, you will need to add the its binary artifact to your build script's classpath and apply the plugin.
+To use the plugin's functionality, you will need to add the binary artifact to your build script's classpath and apply the plugin.

 ### Adding the plugin binary to the build